amized/react-sequencer/README.md

 ]
 ```

 And then `pre` becomes the default state when your component mounts, until the sequencer is started.
-By defining all the states explicitly in this fashion, it makes your animation easier to understand and manipulate.
+By defining all the states explicitly in this fashion, it becomes easy to insert steps, change durations, swap steps and generally understand how your animation behaves.

 #### `loop: Boolean`